libigl/libigl/README.md

    these lines with mesh _B_, has been removed.

 ## Contact ##
-libigl is a group endeavor led by Alec Jacobson and Daniele Panozzo.
+Libigl is a group endeavor led by Alec Jacobson and Daniele Panozzo.
 Please contact [alecjacobson@gmail.com](mailto:alecjacobson@gmail.com) if you have questions or comments.
 We are happy to get feedback!
 Enjoy!

+If you're using libigl in your projects, quickly [drop us a note](mailto:alecjacobson@gmail.com).
+Tell us who you are and what you're using it for.
+This helps us apply for funding and justify spending time maintaining this.

 If you find bugs or have problems please use our [github issue tracking page](https://github.com/libigl/libigl/issues).